secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

    * NorCal/SoCal and PNW want share an event, the cost should be divided in half and entered into each activity plan equally.
 Each category and additional line items must have the same exact information in both activity plans.
    * The FMMs will agree on who the FMM owner will be and list that person's name in all panel details.
    * The FMMs will split out the MQLs accordingly between both activity plans.
-   * The FMC will select one of the category IDs and utilize that ID as the SFDC campaign.
-Since we have actuals pulling through at the campaign tag level in Sisense, we aren't so worried about budget in SFDC.
+   * The FMC will select the Allocadia sub-category ID and utilize that ID to create the SFDC campaign.
+More details on that process are located [here](/handbook/marketing/strategy-performance/allocadia/#salesforcecom-sfdc).
+Since we have actuals pulling through at the campaign name level in Sisense, we aren't so worried about budget in SFDC.
 Going off of actuals versus budget.
    * FMC will have 1 Allocadia ID created per activity plan to account for that plan's portion of the tactic and those two Allocadia IDs will be listed in the event details in the main issue.
 For any charges moving forward (that don't require a Coupa req - swag, shipping, etc.) both IDs will be utilized for finance reporting.
 For example - If a contract is provided for a shared sponsorship, the FMC will create a multi-line item Coupa req utilizing both line items in each activity plan.
 If the FMM later charges swag gift cards to their corporate card, the FMM will have to break out their charge in Expensify and allocate the correct percentage to each of the Allocadia IDs.
    * For travel expenses, the FMC will select one of the Allocadia IDs (doesn't matter which one) and highlight that ID to use for all travel expenses.
 Travel isn't pulled from program cost so this will not impact our actuals.
    * When splitting a tactic between territories, when at all possible, make sure your contract (if one is required) is per event and do not combine multiple events for different dates on one contract.
 Keeps things much simpler in Coupa/Allocadia than trying to split multiple events under one contract between multiple regions.